 La Scuola is open to the public

-Application forms must be received online by January 15, 2017 to be considered for the 1st round of admissions in March.
-Subsequently applications will be accepted on a rolling basis for any remaining open spots.
+Application forms must be received online by January 15, 2020 to be considered for the 1st round of admissions in March.
+Sibling applications are due by December 15, 2019.
+Subsequently applications will be accepted on a rolling basis for any remaining open spots

 All applications received by the specified date will receive equal consideration for the following school year